CSUMB-SCD-instructors/syllabi/_active/CST334-online-syllabus.md

 ## Course Policies

-### Attendance

-Attending lecture is strongly correlated with academic achievement[^2], and thus is strongly encouraged.
-Attendance is tracked through in-class activities including, but not limited to, [reading quizzes](#in-class-quizzes).

-If you are sick, please do not come to class.
-A number of attendance quizzes are dropped to accommodate things that come up in life.

 ### Late Policy

 With two exceptions, no late work will be accepted and no extensions will be granted.